Do they let bloggers write off testers on their taxes?

 There’s a special comfort in discovering a beauty product that works for you, whether it be a mascara formula that doesn’t clump or the perfect nude lipstick that took years to find.
 I consider it part of my professional duties as a blogger to spend my days sampling and buying new products, stealing recommendations from friends, and testing them against what’s in my own beauty bag to find the best of the best in beauty.
-(Do they let bloggers write off testers on their taxes???)
 I’m very excited to share my 2018 favorites with you.
 Keep in mind, as I’m sure you already know, that every product has a different reaction on each skin type.
 What a friend described as a shine-free full coverage foundation on her, turned out to be a layer of slick no-coverage oil on me.
 While some products are universally spectacular (and many below are), some are best purchased according to your personal preferences!
 If you’re at a loss for holiday gift ideas, below you’ll find a plethora of beauty products at different price ranges that are totally gift-worthy.
 Leave a comment below to share your thoughts and your own 2018 beauty winners!

 Liquid foundation: Smashbox studio skin 15-hour wear hydrating foundation, $36 — cruelty-free, paraben-free, fragrance-free, oil-free, vegan, 24-month lifespan